IvoVellekoop/raylearn/README.md

 **VS Codium and Code OSS:**

 1a: Download VS Codium from the website https://vscodium.com/

 1b: or install with a package manager,
     - On Windows, e.g.: `winget install VSCodium.VSCodium`
     - On Linux, if it's not available through your distribution's package manager, there is the option to use Flatpak or Snap.

-2: Install the extensions for debugging
+2: Install the extensions for debugging:

 - Go to View → Extensions, or Sidebar → Extensions
 - Install the *Anaconda Extension Pack* by ms-python
+- Optionally install *Pyright* by ms-pyright for static type checking, or any type checker of your own choosing.

 **VS Code:**

 1a: Download from the website https://code.visualstudio.com/

 1b: or install with a package manager, e.g. on Windows: `winget install Microsoft.VisualStudioCode`

-2: Install the extensions for debugging
+2: Install the extensions for debugging:

 - Go to View → Extensions, or the sidebar → Extensions
 - Install the *Python* extension by Microsoft
+- Optionally check if the *Pylance* extension (for static type checking) is automatically installed along with the *Python* extension.
+If not, you can install it manually.
+Or use any type checker of your own choosing.

 ## Getting started